ChechuJA/OCITest/Descargables/Terraform/terraform-questions.md

 >

 #### Q70.
 You're building a CI/CD (continuous integration/ continuous delivery) pipeline and need to inject sensitive variables into your Terraform run.

-- [x] A. How can you do this safely?
+How can you do this safely?

-- [ ] B. Pass variables to Terraform with a -var flag.
+- [ ] A. Pass variables to Terraform with a -var flag.
-- [ ] C. Copy the sensitive variables into your Terraform code.
+- [ ] B. Copy the sensitive variables into your Terraform code.
-- [ ] D. Store the sensitive variables in a secure_vars.tf file.
+- [ ] C. Store the sensitive variables in a secure_vars.tf file.
-- [ ] E. Store the sensitive variables as plain text in a source code repository.
+- [ ] D. Store the sensitive variables as plain text in a source code repository.

 >

 #### Q71.
 Your security team scanned some Terraform workspaces and found secrets stored in a plaintext in state files.

-- [ ] A. How can you protect sensitive data stored in Terraform state files?
+How can you protect sensitive data stored in Terraform state files?

-- [x] B. Delete the state file every time you run Terraform.
+- [x] A. Delete the state file every time you run Terraform.
-- [ ] C. Store the state in an encrypted backend.
+- [ ] B. Store the state in an encrypted backend.
-- [ ] D. Edit your state file to scrub out the sensitive data.
+- [ ] C. Edit your state file to scrub out the sensitive data.
-- [ ] E. Always store your secrets in a secrets.tfvars file.
+- [ ] D. Always store your secrets in a secrets.tfvars file.

 > Reference https://www.terraform.io/docs/language/state/sensitive-data.html